trln/data-documentation/argot/examples/multi_field.md

   - Le Fanu, Joseph Sheridan, 1814-1873
   - Irving, Washington, 1783-1859

-_Association of Horror Buffs NOT in facet because known "related" names are excluded.
+_Association of Horror Buffs NOT in facet because known "related" names are excluded; they are not authors of the thing described by *this* record.
 Further, in Endeca, only personal names from 7xxs were mapped to the Author facet; corporate and meeting names from 710 and 711 were not faceted as authors._

 #### Index values
 Author index: